lesreddy/tw-tetris/readme.md

 ### Goals

 The primary purpose was to build a very recognisable game for the user/player with as much Javascript as possible to expediate the developers (a beginner) learning of it.

 ### User Stories

+As a player I want the following:

 1. The game to look as much like a real tetris game as possible.

-2. Ensure that there was a bulk of it made with pure Javascript.

-3. Easy to use with clear menus and instructions.
+2. That it is easy to use with clear menus and instructions.

-4. Small fun learning component to it.
+3. There is a small fun learning component to it.

-5. Bright and colourful to resonate and reiterate the fun nature of the game.
+4. There is a Bright and colourful theme to resonate and reiterate the fun nature of the game.

-6. Appropriate background music that can be switched on and off.
+5. There is appropriate background music that can be switched on and off.

-7. Create a feature that gives the game a bit of a point of difference.
+6. There is a feature that gives the game a bit of a point of difference.

 ### Design